Skip to content

 • docking_initial_pose_score: Score before optimization.

-• docking_score: Final optimized score (Vinardo + EC adjustment).
+• docking_score: Final optimized score (empirical + EC adjustment, plus ligand strain when score_strain=True).

 Example